ofloveandhate/bertini_real/python/docs/tutorials/bertini_real.rst

 Gather and save decomposition
 ******************************

+Use an interactive Python shell, such as iPython.
+Start the instance of iPython from the terminal, when you are already in the folder containing the data you want to process.
+For example, if you have a folder called `data/whitney/', and in that folder is your bertini_real decomposition, then move to that folder and THEN launch iPython.

-Use an interactive Python shell, such as IPython, and you can run the following python codes to gather and save a decomposition of a curve/surface.
+One you're in, you can run the following python codes to gather and save a decomposition of a curve/surface.

 ::